Unsecured Promissory Note

 Why You Need a Unsecured Promissory Note

 You are a small business owner who needs to document loans to or from the business for proper bookkeeping, tax compliance, and to maintain the legal distinction between the business entity and its owners.
-An LLC operating agreement may also govern how member loans to the business are treated.
+An Sample llc operating agreement may also govern how member loans to the business are treated.

 Key Sections in a Unsecured Promissory Note